The Best Practices of Giving Employee Feedback

 4. Make it a Two-Way Conversation

 Feedback should always be a two-way exchange.
-Whenever you offer feedback to an employee, take a few minutes to have an open conversation.
-These and other open-ended questions fuel an effective conversation needed to discuss favorable outcomes, and accept feedback from the employee.
-You will likely gain just as much from listening as talking.
+Whenever you offer feedback to an employee, be sure it’s in the context of an open conversation.
+You’ll likely gain just as much from listening as from talking.

 - What are your thoughts?